AnemoneLabs/nymphemeral/docs/source/install/other.rst

 ---------
 Follow the `Mixmaster instructions`_ to get `Mixmaster`_ running.
-**Make sure you have** `OpenSSL`_ **1.0.1g or later.** If your *mixmaster* configuration is located anywhere other than the default ``~/Mix`` directory, you should edit ``~/.config/nymphemeral/nymphemeral.cfg`` to point to your configuration.
+**Make sure you have** `OpenSSL`_ **1.0.1g or later.** If your *Mixmaster* configuration is located anywhere other than the default ``~/Mix`` directory, you should edit ``~/.config/nymphemeral/nymphemeral.cfg`` to point to your configuration.

+.. _newsserver:

 News Server
 -----------